nus-cs2113-AY2021S2/tp/docs/DeveloperGuide.md

    You are running low on food in these categories:
    1. VEGETABLE quantity: 0 out of 500
    2. FRUIT quantity: 0 out of 500
-   3. MEAT quantity: 100 out of 200
-   4. EGG quantity: 0 out of 500
+   3. EGG quantity: 0 out of 500
-   5. DAIRY quantity: 2 out of 5
+   4. DAIRY quantity: 2 out of 5
-   6. COOKED_DISH quantity: 0 out of 500
+   5. COOKED_DISH quantity: 0 out of 500
-   7. READY_TO_EAT quantity: 0 out of 500
+   6. READY_TO_EAT quantity: 0 out of 500
-   8. FROZEN quantity: 0 out of 500
+   7. FROZEN quantity: 0 out of 500
-   9. OTHER quantity: 0 out of 500
+   8. OTHER quantity: 0 out of 500
     ```

-Note that `SEAFOOD` AND `BEVERAGE` category are omitted from the above list,
+Note that `MEAT`,`SEAFOOD` AND `BEVERAGE` category are omitted from the above list,
 as they are not "running low".
 There is sufficient food from the given category in the
 fridge, because it is above the quantity we have specified by `setlimit`.